I set up replication between my buckets, but new objects aren't replicating. How can I troubleshoot this?

 Ownership of objects in the source bucket

 If objects in the replication source bucket are owned by another AWS account, then the required replication permissions won't apply correctly and replication fails for those objects.
-The account that owns the objects must explicitly grant object ownership to the replication source account.
-For instructions on changing object ownership, see Why can't I access an object that was uploaded to my Amazon S3 bucket by another AWS account?
+The account that owns the objects must explicitly grant full control to the replication source account.
+For instructions on granting full control of objects, see Why can't I access an object that was uploaded to my Amazon S3 bucket by another AWS account?

 The source object's access control list (ACL) and the destination bucket's Block Public Access settings

 If the source object's ACL allows public read access, and the destination bucket blocks public access granted by ACLs, then replication will fail.
 Depending on your use case, modify either the source object's ACL or the destination bucket's settings so that they are compatible.